 Have Dinner and Drinks with a View of the Alhambra in Granada

-If you’re wondering what to see in Granada Spain in one day, or 24 hours, that’s a not-to-miss yet just requires you to kick your feet up and lifting a glass, we recommend saying goodbye to daylight with a stop at El Huerto de Juan Ranas.
+If you're looking for something during your one day in Granda that's not-to-miss yet is relaxing, requiring you to only kick your feet up to enjoy a glass of wine, we recommend saying goodbye to daylight with a stop at Restaurante Carmen Mirador de Aixa.

 You'll love the sunset view of the Alhambra and surrounding city as you sip a glass of Vino Rioja (red wine) from this restaurant's impressive terrace.
 (Might we add drinking wine is such a part of the Spanish culture, anyway?)